 March 2015 – Caregiver Fraud

-After the first trial witness was to testify in jury trial, a settlement was reached which required a Caregiver to return all of the property taken from the Decedent along with a significant amount of the funds taken.
+After the first trial the witness was to testify in jury trial, a settlement was reached that required a Caregiver to return all of the property taken from the Decedent along with a significant amount of the funds taken.

-McBride Law Offices challenged the Will and the alleged transfers made while the Decedent was alive.
+McBride Law Offices, P.C., challenged the Will and the alleged transfers made while the Decedent was alive.
 The settlement was only reached after jury instructions and exhibits had been submitted to the Court and trial was set to commence.

 March 2015 – Chemical Spill – Property Damage

-McBride Law Offices, P.C. settled a matter on behalf of a small business who had hired a contractor to dispose of hazardous chemicals.
-The Complaint alleged the contractor had negligently mixed chlorine based chemicals, causing gas to be released and ultimately resulting in an evacuation of the area surrounding the business.
+McBride Law Offices, P.C., settled a matter on behalf of a small business that had hired a contractor to dispose of hazardous chemicals.
+The Complaint alleged the contractor had negligently mixed chlorine-based chemicals, causing gas to be released and ultimately resulting in an evacuation of the area surrounding the business.
 The contractor and its insurer denied liability, but the matter settled after deposition testimony called into question the asserted defenses.

-McBride Law Offices represented a small business from out of state against a large retailer who canceled purchase orders for its product.
+McBride Law Offices, P.C., represented a small business from out of state against a large retailer who canceled purchase orders for its product.
 The cancellation resulted in significant damage to the small business.
 After suit was filed, depositions were taken and the Defendant’s defenses were called into question.
-After initial settlement efforts failed, McBride Law Offices began readying for trial.
-After Subpoenas for were served on witnesses for trial, the matter then settled.
+After initial settlement efforts failed, McBride Law Offices, P.C., began readying for trial.
+After Subpoenas were served on witnesses for trial, the matter then settled.

-McBride Law Offices represented an elderly client who was accused of breaching his fiduciary duty and improperly using funds as Trustee of a Trust.
+McBride Law Offices, P.C., represented an elderly client who was accused of breaching his fiduciary duty and improperly using funds as Trustee of a Trust.
 The Firm was able to settle the case through mediation and the assistance of a retired Judge.

-McBride Law Offices represented a former Employee of a large employment search Company.
+McBride Law Offices, P.C., represented a former Employee of a large employment search Company.
 After the Employee quit, the Company accused him of plugging in a thumb drive and copying/stealing Company data and information.
 They also sought to restrict him from operating a competing business.
-Despite the serious nature of the allegations, McBride Law Offices filed a Motion to Dismiss challenging a variety of issues in the lawsuit.
+Despite the serious nature of the allegations, McBride Law Offices, P.C., filed a Motion to Dismiss challenging a variety of issues in the lawsuit.
 While the Motion was pending, the Company agreed to discuss settlement and consider dismissing its case.
-Indeed, after settlement negotiations, McBride Law Offices was able to reach an agreement to settle the litigation and allow the Client to operate his business without restriction.
+Indeed, after settlement negotiations, McBride Law Offices, P.C., was able to reach an agreement to settle the litigation and allow the Client to operate his business without restriction.